alphagov/paas-tech-docs/source/documentation/guidance/php-database.md

 extension=openssl.so
 ```

-You should use this method even if you have previously defined PHP extensions in the `.bp-config/options.json` buildpack config file.
+You should use this method instead of the deprecated method of defining PHP extensions in the `.bp-config/options.json` buildpack config file.

 You can find more information about how to configure the PHP buildpack at https://docs.cloudfoundry.org/buildpacks/php/gsg-php-config.html [external link].